Updated: Dec 23, 2021

 2. Once the Nutella has frozen, make your Cookie Dough!

 3. Preheat your oven to 375 degrees F

 4. Beat together your Butter and Sugar until fluffy, and then add in your Vanilla and Egg and beat again till smooth.

 5. In a separate bowl, whisk together your Flour, Salt, Baking Soda and Cornflour, and then gradually add it into the wet ingredients.

 6. Add in the finely chopped chocolate or chocolate chips and mix till combined.

 Scoop your Cookies with a cookie scoop to portion.

 7. As you scoop each cookie, flatten the dough slightly into a disc shape, and add a frozen lump of Nutella to the middle and then wrap the cookie dough around the Nutella fully so its covered!
 They will be balls of cookie in the end.

 8. Line 2-3 LARGE trays with parchment paper - and add 6 cookies to each tray.
 Each cookie might spread a bit whilst baking, so you want room for them to grow!

-9. Bake in the oven for 11-13 minutes, or until golden.
+9. Bake in the oven for 11-13 minutes, or until the edges are golden brown.
 The more you bake, the less gooey they will be!

 - The freezing of the Nutella is important so it's easier to make and to form the dough around it, and also to keep the Nutella gooey when the cookies are done!

 - These are best fresh so that they are still warm and gooey, but will last for 3-4 days once made - you can easily microwave them so that they are gooey inside again!